lundeen-bryan/signupformCodeAndCreate/README.md

 This was a small project created on Udemy to practice making a sign up form for a webpage.
 Project based on [HTML, CSS, JavaScript - Build 6 Creative Projects]( https://www.udemy.com/course/html-css-javascript-course-build-6-creative-projects/)

+It's a modern looking form with a "subscribe" button on the landing page.
+It starts with a banner and an annimated arrow pointing to a button created with CSS and a city scape background photo.
+When the button is clicked, user is taken to a webform with entry fields, a "Get News?" yes/no button and a sign up button.
+Also with a photo on a floating card hovering over an orange background.
+It's fully responsive on different screen sizes.

 #### Technologies

 - HTML5
 - CSS3
+- Javascript

 [Back To The Top](#signupform)